- 3 Bedrooms

 During your Stay

-- If there is any ambiguity about vehicle parking, policies of the property, property access, swimming pool functions, etc... we advise you ask the rental home manager immediately.
-A phone call can save several hours of hassle.
+- Should there be any ambiguity about vehicle parking, policies of the house, condo access, swimming pool operations, etc... we recommend you ask the rental manager promptly.
+A phone call can save hours of hassle.